 The analyzer data can be directly accessed by plant control systems from the device's SQL database or through analog and digital output modules located in the system's Data Acquisition Unit.

-Typically installed after the quarry crusher and before or after the Raw Mill, the FSEA allows operators to maintain tight control over cement chemistry before the material reaches the kiln.
+Typically installed after the quarry crusher and before the Raw Mill, the FSEA allows operators to maintain tight control over cement chemistry before the raw material reaches the kiln.
 Analyzer data is used by automated plant systems to control additive feeders, thereby maintaining proper chemistry.
 The analyzer is critical in controlling the quality and consistency of the clinker product.

 FSEAs are utilized in coal mines and coal-fired power plants to provide invaluable data to operators.
 In both mines and power plants, the FSEA is used to monitor customer-specific coal qualities such as ash, BTU, sulfur, Na2O, and Base-to-Acid ratio in addition to the remainder of the standard analytes.